DanielKng/YeelightControl/docs/guides/getting-started.md

 2. Add the Sources directory to your project
 3. Link against the necessary frameworks

-> 📘 For more details about the project structure, see the [Core Module Documentation](../../Sources/Core/README.md).
+> 📘 For more details about the project structure, see the [Module Documentation](../README.md#module-documentation).

 ## Quick Start